ankane/ahoy_guide/README.md

 ## Email

-Give each message a UUID.
+Give each message a unique id.

 - Track opens and clicks
 - One-click unsubscribe - don't make users confirm or sign in